Industry Insights

 As more practices embrace digital pathology over the next few years, these technologies will prove increasingly valuable.
 We're seeing this trend among our anatomic pathology software customers, many of whom have initiated a digital pathology strategy or plan to do so within the next 12 months.

-Learn More: LigoLab Delivers the LIS System Interoperability Needed to Transform Medical Laboratories into Thriving Businesses
+Discover More: LigoLab Delivers the LIS System Interoperability Needed to Transform Medical Laboratories into Thriving Businesses

 Q: Suren, what are you seeing in terms of the demand to bring gene sequencing in-house, recognizing the complexity of the technology, the IT, and the expertise of operators?

 A: We see the appetite in the general pathology labs we serve.
-A few have deployed in-house gene sequencing technologies but most are still in research and planning phases.
+A few have deployed in-house gene sequencing technologies, but most are still in research and planning phases.

-The decision to bring gene sequencing in-house can be influenced by various factors, and indeed we are observing an increasing interest and contracts from specialized laboratories that focus on genomic testing.
+The decision to bring gene sequencing in-house can be influenced by various factors, and indeed, we are observing an increasing interest and contracts from specialized laboratories that focus on genomic testing.

 The driving force behind this trend often revolves around personalization and the deployment of new clinical products that require greater control over the sequencing process, faster turnaround times, and the ability to customize analysis based on specific research or clinical needs.